benbowes/react-responsive-select/README_INTERACTION_TESTS.md

-# Interaction Tests
+# Interaction Business Rules

 ---

-## Single-Select Touch Device Business Rules
+## Single-Select Touch Device

 - **TAPPING** on a select will open it's options
 - **TAPPING** on an option will select it's value